 Kehukehu and Teena joined the Aratika journey after Kehukehu was diagnosed with prostate cancer in 2017.
 Kehukehu is a radio announcer with the Tauranga Moana Iwi radio station, he is the voice on Tauranga Moana Iwi radio.
 He and Teena have been married for over 40 years.
 Kehukehu affiliates to Te Arawa, Ngati Awa, Ngaiterangi and Nga Puhi Iwi.

 Teena affiliates in Ngaierangi, Ngati Ranginui and Tainui Iwi.
 Kehukehu and Teena offer Aratika Trust cultural guidance and support in Te Ao Maori.

 Listen to a recent interview with Kehu on RNZ Te Ahi Kaa Series

 Tove has been meditating and studying Buddhist and Yogic philosophies for over 30 years.
 She has been ordained in the Soto Zen Buddhist tradition and apprenticed as a yoga teacher for many years.
 In 2016 Tove was diagnosed with multiple myeloma and a rare condition called Amyloidosis that severely damaged her heart.
 She has been through the rigors of chemotherapy and survived a dire prognosis.
-She now guides and facilitates meditation groups in Rotorua where she lives with her husband and loving dog Zak.
+She now guides and facilitates meditation groups in Rotorua and works with Hospice (Taupo) as counsellor and whanau support person.
+She lives with her husband and loving dog Zak.